 This is what Focusing is like – maybe it starts with a sensation, but the full meaning of what’s going on is larger.
 It also involves associations, images, and even memories.
-I repeated what she said back to her, while she paused, feeling into her experience.
-Sarah cocked her head.
+I repeated what she said back to her, while she deliberately stopped and explored and felt into her experience.

 I stayed quiet while she worked it out.

 “Yes, that’s it.
 I’m also protecting myself.
 Oh.
 Wow.”
 The insights started to unspool.

 “If I’m on the street or in a restaurant and he starts crying, I realize I often feel that people are judging me.”
 Her voice was tight.
 “It’s like this with new mothers.
 Everyone has an opinion about how things should be done.
 It makes me want to stay hidden, where I can safely make mistakes.”
 She sighed.
 “That’s why I don’t want to go outside.”